Teenage Jesus & The Jerks

 (cancelled)

-A slight return of Teenage Jesus as a duo with just Lydia Lunch and Weasel Walter.
+Some slight returns of Teenage Jesus as a duo with just Lydia Lunch and Weasel Walter.

 Lydia Lunch (guitar/vocals) and Weasel Walter (bass,kick cymbal, kick drum)